osai-ai/tensor-stream/README.md

 ## Documentation

-Documentation is in Doxygen, can be build manually.
+Documentation is in Doxygen, can be built manually.

 ## License